 The mail schooner, Virginia was originally built in Curacao in the Dutch West Indies.

-She was one of hundreds of vessels to visit the Creque Marine Railway for service and repairs.
+She was one of the hundreds of vessels to visit the Creque Marine Railway for service and repairs.

 According to the railway’s surviving records, Virginia arrived on May 4, 1921.